Radforda/AwesomePour/README.md

 deployed to http://awesome-pour.herokuapp.com/

+Video of the Scale running with the new UI https://youtu.be/CgBpK0e9Xlo

+video of how the browser connects to the bluetooth scale https://youtu.be/ICG0vmjrn7k

+video tour of the rest of the site https://youtu.be/2QJcD8-zWSo

 ## About AwesomePour

 Cocktail Library with mixing directions which connects to a bluetooth scale to make pouring cocktails easier and more fun